Hayati Pro Ultra Plus 3 for £30. Buy Now.

 These nicotine products support adult smokers and vapers who already use nicotine.
 Nicotine is addictive and not risk-free.

-Vape Juice Flavourings & Concentrates: How They Shape Taste
+Vape Juice Flavourings & Concentrates

 Flavour concentrates are what give vape juice its taste.
 They are usually food-grade flavourings blended into the PG/VG base at carefully chosen levels so the liquid tastes consistent from bottle to bottle.
 Without them, most e-liquids would taste slightly sweet from the VG but otherwise quite plain.